-- In the Ed.D. program, the maximum class load that may be taken during the fall or spring semester will be four semester hours, plus dissertation project hours.
-Students will take two courses totaling none to ten hours during the Intensified Summer Learning Experience. - In the Clinical Counseling doctoral program, students enroll for nine hours each semester until the third year of the program, which consists of three semesters of four hours each. - The Master of Organizational Leadership is a two-year program of 33 hours.
+- In the Clinical Counseling doctoral program, students enroll for nine hours each semester until the third year of the program, which consists of three semesters of four hours each. - The Master of Organizational Leadership is an 18-month program of 33 hours.
 Learners progress as a cohort one course at a time.
-Each course is 6 to 8 weeks.
+Each course is 6 academic weeks.